bradley499/flitdb/README.md

 ## System support 🖥️
 This is currently only tested on a Linux system; but support for other platforms is planned.

+## Demo 🛠️
+For a demo of FlitDB in action, take a look at this [example program](demo/README.md) for more...

 ## Awards 🏆
  - Royal Hackaway v4 - Grand Prize 🥇